Michael-Cowie/Notes/Math/proofs/geometry/sum_of_interior_angles.md

 #### Proof One

-To begin this proof, we will create a visual diagram of the the first three shapes from $ n $ equals 3 to 5.
+To begin this proof, we will create a visual diagram of the the first three shapes from $n$ equals 3 to 5.

 <div align='center'>
     <img src='./images/19.png'>
 </div>

-1. For each shape with $ n $ numbers of verticies, create a point in the centre of the shape and draw a line to each vertex.
+1. For each shape with $n$ numbers of verticies, create a point in the centre of the shape and draw a line to each vertex.
-2. For each shape, for $ n $ number of verticies we have created $ n $ number of triangles.
+2. For each shape, for $n$ number of verticies we have created $n$ number of triangles.
-3. Each triangle has $ 180 $ degrees of angles, this means the sum of all angles for the total number of triangles is $ n \cdot 180 $.
+3. Each triangle has $180$ degrees of angles, this means the sum of all angles for the total number of triangles is $n \cdot 180$.
-4. The previous calculation $ n \cdot 180 $ includes the angles that do not include the shape interior angles, that is, it contains the angles in the triangle that are not part of the interior shape angles.
+4. The previous calculation $n \cdot 180$ includes the angles that do not include the shape interior angles, that is, it contains the angles in the triangle that are not part of the interior shape angles.

 <div align='center'>
     <img src='./images/21.png'>